 Fellowship Training Programs

-In alignment with the Association of Pulmonary and Critical Care Medicine Program Directors (APCCMPD), our national professional society, and to ensure a uniform interview process that is equitable to all applicants, our fellowship interviews for applicants in 2021-2022 will be held exclusively virtually.
+In alignment with the Association of Pulmonary and Critical Care Medicine Program Directors (APCCMPD), our national professional society, and to ensure a uniform interview process that is equitable to all applicants, our fellowship interviews for applicants in 2021-2022 will be virtual only.
 We will not offer in-person site visits.
-The full recommendation is available here.
+The full recommendation (pdf) is available here.

 Pulmonary and Critical Care Medicine